-- 10.2 The Consent Holder shall take all reasonable steps and necessary contingency measures to manage the operation of the Central Interceptor tunnel and Mangere Pump Station to minimise the frequency and volume of any discharge from the Emergency Pressure Relief Structure to the CMA. - 10.3 A discharge from the Emergency Pressure Relief Structure shall only occur in the event of a failure of the Mangere pump station's ability to pump flows to the Mangere WWTP as a result of an extended period of loss of power supply to the pump station and exhaustion of contingency measures. - 10.4 As part of detailed design and prior to commissioning of the Central Interceptor, the Consent Holder shall prepare an Emergency Pressure Relief ("EPR") Discharge Management Plan which shall be in accordance with the Wastewater Overflow Regional Response Manual (May 2013) and any updates to this manual and the conditions of this consent and should include: - (a) A summary of the key reasonable operational and contingency procedures the Consent Holder should follow to minimise the potential need for an EPR discharge; - (b) The EPR Discharge Monitoring Plan required under Condition 10.8; - (c) The procedure for the rapid provision of signage and any other health warnings at potentially affected locations to warn the public of the potential public health risk.
+- 10.2 The Consent Holder shall take all reasonable steps and necessary contingency measures to manage the operation of the Central Interceptor tunnel and Mangere Pump Station to minimise the frequency and volume of any discharge from the Emergency Pressure Relief Structure to the CMA. - 10.3 A discharge from the Emergency Pressure Relief Structure shall only occur in the event of a failure of the Mangere pump station's ability to pump flows to the Mangere WWTP as a result of an extended period of loss of power supply to the pump station and exhaustion of contingency measures. where pump station failure ever an extended duration (many hours) coincides with a significant storm event that utilises all available storage in the Central Interceptor.

+- 10.4 As part of detailed design and prior to commissioning of the Central Interceptor, the Consent Holder shall prepare an Emergency Pressure Relief ("EPR") Discharge Management Plan which shall be in accordance with the Wastewater Overflow Regional Response Manual (May 2013) and any updates to this manual and the conditions of this consent and should include: - (a) A summary of the key reasonable operational and contingency procedures the Consent Holder should follow to minimise the potential need for an EPR discharge; - (b) The EPR Discharge Monitoring Management Plan required under Condition 10.9, covering the initial receiving environment, water quality and shellfish monitoring sites and procedures immediately following the discharge and subsequent further monitoring; - (c) The procedure for the rapid provision of signage and any other health warnings at potentially affected locations to warn the public of the potential public health risk.
 This should include at any other coastal foreshore areas that may also be affected by the discharge that may be accessed by the public for water recreation or shellfish collection purposes; and - (d) A procedure for determining suitable locations for signage based on an estimate of the extent of marine waters and shellfish that may be affected by the mixing zone plume of the discharge depending on relevant variables that may apply, including relative tidal conditions and the duration and rate of the discharge.